Ways to play

 What is a ‘squash bubble’?

-Bubbles consist of a maximum of six players and players within a ‘squash bubble’ are permitted to play full-court matches with the following modifications:
+Bubbles consist of a maximum of six players and players within a ‘squash bubble’ are permitted to play full-court matches in tier 1 and 'Sides and Socially Distanced Practices in tier 2 and tier 3 with the following modifications:

-- Only two players on court at one time.
+- Only two players on court at one time, except in Tier 1 (Medium) where doubles is allowed.

 - Play first to 11 points, sudden-death at 10-all.

-- Use ‘Sides’ to maintain social distancing throughout the warm-up.
+- Use ‘Sides’ to maintain social distancing throughout the warm-up (if permitted to play full court matches).

 - During each game, when the first player reaches six points, both players should wipe away excessive sweat, and sanitise their hands and the ball.
 Repeat between games.